The universal group of Burger--Mozes and the Howe--Moore property: Around the Howe--Moore property

-Notice that the sequence $\{g_n=a^{n}\}_{n>0}$, where $a \in \Aut(T)$ is a hyperbolic element, satisfies the hypotheses of Lemma~\ref{lem::contr_group}; the point $\xi \in \bd T$ is the attracting endpoint of $a$ and $x$ is a vertex of the translation axis of $a$.
+Note, the sequence $\{g_n=a^{n}\}_{n>0}$, where $a \in \Aut(T)$ is a hyperbolic element, satisfies the hypotheses of Lemma~\ref{lem::contr_group}; the point $\xi \in \bd T$ is the attracting end of $a$ and $x$ a vertex of the translation axis of $a$.
 In this particular case, one can prove more when considering the group $\G$.
 The next lemma emphasizes the importance of contractions groups.